TheJacksonLaboratory/diachromatic/docs/count.rst

 The first three columns contain the coordinates of a restriction fragment on chromosome 7.
 The ``A`` in column 4 indicates that this fragment is defined to be active, i.e. it is part of a viewpoint that was enriched using capture technology.
-The information about active states of fragments originates either from the GOPHER digest file passed to Diachromatic using the ``-d`` option or from the additional input file passed using the ``-a`` option.
+The information about active states of fragments originates from the GOPHER digest file passed to Diachromatic using the ``-d`` option.

 Read counts at interacting fragments
 ------------------------------------